graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/build.rst

 Build tool prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~

-    The install requires bazel, pip, curl, and various python packages.
+    To build TensorFlow you will need to install bazel, pip, curl, and various Python packages.

     - Curl